Wasserstein-2 Generative Networks: Experimental Details and Extra Results

 \section{Experimental Details and Extra Results}

 In the first subsection, we describe general training details.
+In the second subsection, we discuss the computational complexity of a single gradient step of our method.
 Each subsequent subsection corresponds to a particular problem and provides additional experimental results and training details: toy experiments in Subsection \ref{sec-exp-toy} and comparison with minimax approach in Subsection \ref{sec-comparison}, latent space optimal transport in Subsection \ref{sec-exp2-latent}, image-to-image color transfer in \ref{sec:color-transfer}, domain adaptation in Subsection \ref{sec:domain-adaptation}, image-to-image style transfer in Subsection \ref{sec-exp-image-to-image-2}.